E. 96th Avenue Widening Project

 Road & Lane Closures

-• The entrance to the RMA Wildlife Refuge parking lot at E. 96th Avenue and Chambers Road will be closed throughout the week of Oct.
-27 and is expected to reopen by the end of the week
+- The entrance to the RMA Wildlife Refuge parking lot at E. 96th Avenue and Chambers Road has been reopened.

 Construction Progress